ritaturk/xenko-docs/manual/getting-started/create-a-basic-scene.md

 # Create a basic scene

-*** Add tutorial how to create a basic scene: add object, add ligth, add camera ***

-*** Merge with Add entities to a scene ***

-You must create a [scene](xref:scene) to place various entities of your game in the scene.
-After that, you need to add or modify their properties in order to make them work the way you expect.
+A scene is automically created when starting the Game studio.
+To this scene you can add various entities, such as models, cameras and lights.

-This page will show how to create a basic scene in [Game Studio] (xref:game-studio).
+This page will show how to create and populate a basic scene in [Game Studio] (xref:game-studio).

->**Note:** Before you create a scene, you need to create or add some [assets](xref:asset) to your game.
+>**Note:** You need to create or add some [assets](xref:asset) to your game in order to populate the scene with models for example.
 For information about creating or importing assets, see [Create and add assets](create-and-add-assets.md).

 ## Add entities to a scene